-The other day the exhibition I’ve worked towards for at least 18 months came to an end.
+Reflecting on this exhibition, Tom wrote “The other day the exhibition I’ve worked towards for at least 18 months came to an end.
 All except the few sold items had to be carefully packed and transported back to my studio.
 Once that would have been a bit of an anti-climax.
 Now, fortunately the show goes on – online.
 The concept of the collection that emerged so tentatively, as each canvas came into being and added its unique facet to the whole, is still there.
-You can see what I mean at ( https://www.hendersonsmith.co.uk/exhibitions/work-home-cornwall/ ).
+You can see what I mean at ( https://www.hendersonsmith.co.uk/exhibitions/work-home-cornwall/ ). ”

 Tom gave the title ‘Lived-in Landscapes’ to a previous collection that he showed in Bath and Penzance in 2010 and these new paintings pursue that idea more specifically in terms of work and home.
 As in those previous paintings there is a sense in which he has literally lived-in these compositions, translating the images that sparked them into becoming varied areas of colour, tone and texture.
-“I find”, he said then, “that lingering over the colour mixtures, the paint layering and the brush or finger marks that I use begins to coax a feeling of life into what I’m doing.
+“I find”, he said then, “that lingering over the colour mixtures, the paint layering and the brush or finger marks that I use begin to coax a feeling of life into what I’m doing.
 This is something that I enjoy and that gradually leads to a sense that the piece I’m working on is beginning to have a life of its own.”
-In a similar way his recent themes of work and home appear in the style as well as the subject matter of his new paintings: in their rich layering of paint, their working and re-working and in the way he has developed each of them to a point at which we sense the rightness of the way everything fits together and seems to belong.
+In a similar way his themes of work and home appear in the style as well as the subject matter of these more recent paintings in their rich layering of paint, their working and re-working and in the way he has developed each of them to a point at which we sense the rightness of the way everything fits together and seems to belong.
 These are landscapes that are lovingly painted by an artist who has come home.

-Our days had been for weeks split between the studio at one end of town and our rented house at the other end so this made us more than ever aware of this community that we are part of.
+“Our days had been for weeks split between the studio at one end of town and our rented house at the other end so this made us more than ever aware of this community that we are part of.
 By-passed in the late 1970s, already passed over when the choice of Truro as Cornwall’s cathedral city was made in the 19th century and having lost far too many shops to the supermarket trade in larger towns all around it, St Columb cries out for regeneration.
 Together with a handful of art loving friends here, we are planning towards a project that we hope will make a difference.
 Encouraged by the experience of art related regeneration that occurred over at least the last twenty years of the thirty we spent in St Just-in-Penwith we aim to help release the creative potential within this community as well.

 Upcountry from Redruth (

-Mackeral sky over Lands End typifies one of the cloud types that I find most inspiring, no doubt because of the possibilities of visual rhythm and pattern that such skies afford.
+Mackeral sky over Lands End typified one of the cloud types that Tom found most inspiring, no doubt because of the possibilities of visual rhythm and pattern that such skies afford.
 Cirrocumulus Stratiformis, to give it the correct Latin term, forms “when moist air at high … altitude reaches saturation, creating ice crystals.”
-(Wikipedia) What is so wonderful for a landscape artist is that with such conditions one can bring out as much visual interest in the sky as on the land or sea beneath, something I relished in working on this charcoal drawing.
+(Wikipedia) About this drawing Tom wrote: ‘What is so wonderful for a landscape artist is that with such conditions one can bring out as much visual interest in the sky as on the land or sea beneath, something I relished in working on this charcoal.’ drawing.